The info on this web page

 has been posted to share with others and has

 always been from reputable

 nearly 24,000 hits a month and increases each

 This site features Rhesus-free blood, i.e. Rh negative

 O blood type (usually resulting from the absence of both A and B alleles) is very common around the world.
 It is particularly high in frequency among the indigenous populations of Central and South America, where it approaches 100%.
 It also is relatively high among Australian Aborigines and in Western Europe (especially in populations with Celtic ancestors).
 The lowest frequency of O is found in Eastern Europe and Central Asia, where B is common.

 are some charts to help explain Blood types.
-The charts represent the
+The

 general population of the United States.

 What Blood Type Can Donate Blood to Me?**

 indicates that where, at one